canonical/charm-storage-connector/README.md

 ## Overview

-This charm configures a unit to connect to an iscsi endpoint.
+This charm configures a unit to connect to a storage endpoint, either ISCSI or Fibre Channel.
 It acts as a subordinate charm, which can be deployed on any baremetal or virtual machine, alongside a main charm.
 It is not supported in containers.

-This charm will:
+If you configure this charm for ISCSI, it will:
 - Generate an iscsi initiator name and put it in /etc/iscsi/initiatorname.iscsi
 - Install the package multipath-tools
-- Configure /etc/multipath.conf for the correct array
+- Configure /etc/multipath/storage-connector-multipath.conf for the correct array
 - Restart the services iscsid, open-iscsi
 - Perform an iscsi discovery against a target
 - Login to the target
-- Restart the service multipathd
+- Reload and restart the service multipathd

+If you configure it for Fibre Channel, it will:
+- Install the package multipath-tools
+- Scan the host for HBA adapters
+- Retrieve the WWID for the Fibre Channel connection
+- Configure /etc/multipath/storage-connector-multipath.conf
+- Reload and restart multipathd.service

-The user can input a initiator name dictionary in config.yaml if he wishes to use a specific iqn for a specific unit.
+If ISCSI, the user can input a initiator name dictionary in config.yaml if he wishes to use a specific iqn for a specific unit.
 Also, the target IP and port are needed to perform the discovery and login with iscsiadm.

+For Fibre Channel, the user can choose the device alias to be used when mapping the disk.

 ## Quickstart